Kelly Marie: Early career

-Born to Alex and Jeanette McKinnon, Kelly Marie began training for a performing career at age ten.
+Born to Alex and Jeanette McKinnon, Marie began training for a performing career at age ten.
 She began appearing in singing competitions at age twelve and made her television debut at age fifteen.
 At age sixteen, as Keli Brown, she appeared on the television talent show Opportunity Knocks winning four times, with her rendition of "I Don't Know How to Love Him".
-This exposure led to her signing with Pye Records, who released Marie's debut single "Who's that Lady with my Man" in April 1976: that track reached No. 5 in France during the summer and earned a gold disc for sales in excess of 300,000 copies: the follow-up, "Help Me", was also a hit in France, reaching No. 17.
+This exposure led to her signing with Pye Records, which released Marie's debut single "Who's that Lady with My Man" in April 1976.
+That track reached No. 5 in France during the summer and earned a gold disc for sales in excess of 300,000 copies.
+The follow-up, "Help Me", was also a hit in France, reaching No. 17.
 Also in 1976, she was credited for her cameo vocal on "Sister Mary" a No. 2 hit in Ireland for Joe Dolan.
-Her 1977 single, "Run to Me", was a hit in the Netherlands (No. 22) and South Africa (No. 5), while in Canada, the b-side of "Run to Me" titled "Listen to the Children" reached No. 36 on the Canadian A.C. chart, 17 September 1977.
+Her 1977 single, "Run to Me", was a hit in the Netherlands (No. 22) and South Africa (No. 5), while in Canada, the B-side of "Run to Me" titled "Listen to the Children" reached No. 36 on the Canadian A.C. chart on 17 September 1977.

-In 1978, "Make Love to Me" gave Marie her most significant success (to that point) in the English-speaking world, reaching No. 2 in South Africa and No. 5 in Australia: the track spent forty-one weeks in the Australian Top 100 and was ranked as the No. 12 hit of the year.
+In 1978, "Make Love to Me" gave Marie her most significant success to that point in the English-speaking world, reaching No. 2 in South Africa and No. 5 in Australia; the track spent forty-one weeks in the Australian Top 100 and was ranked as the No. 12 hit of the year.